tanaes/whopping_Voron_mods/pcb_klicky/README.md

 Make sure to keep your polarities in order!
 I used the dissimilar orientation on the odd-side of the boards, as in the following diagram:

 <img src="./Images/magnets.jpeg" width=400>

-I'm by no means sure this is optimal, but it seems to be working well for me!

 ***TIP!!*** You can use an app on your phone to determine magnet polarity!
 This is useful in case you make up more probes later and want to make sure they match. [iOS link](https://apps.apple.com/us/app/kj-pole-id/id1323248335) / [Android link](https://play.google.com/store/apps/details?id=air.de.supermagnete.magnetapp&hl=en_US&gl=US&pli=1) (Thanks so much PF!!)